Etefa19/zero_day/README.md

-this file is mandatory in projecT:WQ
+this file is mandatory in project